MondayCat/PLGA/README.md

 # PLGP
-This is a code for Asynchronous Federated Learning, and we also add personalization for the FD.We named this algorithm PLGP.
+This is a code for Asynchronous Federated Learning, and we also add personalization for the FD.We named this algorithm PLGA.